drshahizan/research-design/proposal/fardhys/chapter2/readme.md

 ### 2.3 Descriptive Epidemiology
 Descriptive epidemiology on the other refers to the identification of the distribution and the factors associated with health-related events or conditions in identified populations.
 It offers a conceptual map focusing on the occurrence of diseases and components affecting occurrences (Last, 2019).
 Therefore, in the context of this study, descriptive epidemiological approach will be employed in order to examine the geographical and temporal trends in air pollution as well as its concomitant health effects in urban Indonesia.

-Prior research on air pollution and health effects incorporated descriptive epidemiology to analyze the difference of the pollutant concentrations and effect across season and region (Samoli et al. , 2020; Zhang et al. , 2021).
+Prior research on air pollution and health effects incorporated descriptive epidemiology to analyze the difference of the pollutant concentrations and effect across season and region (Samoli et al. , 2020).
 Using descriptive epidemiology approach, this study will be useful in establishing the current situation regarding air pollution and its effects on the health of Indonesians in its major cities and coming up with policies that may be adopted to counter the menace.

 Descriptive epidemiology will also be useful in this study in determining vulnerable populations and geographical locations with high health risks for intervention to curb the exposure and the effects.
 This will go a long way in painting a clear picture of the relationship between air pollutants and health hence aiding the formulation of effective public policies.